Alexis Davis Smith

 Visit my company website

-Alexis has provided communications counsel for leading companies and organizations including Church’s Chicken, Spelman College, Cracker Barrel Old Country Store, the Atlanta Falcons and, No. 1 brands, Coca-Cola and Toyota.
-For Coca-Cola, she has led nearly 100 PR programs including the launch of the innovative Coca-Cola Fridge Pack.
-Her work with Cracker Barrel Old Country Store established a scholarship for history students at Spelman College, which will impact deserving students for years to come.
-Further, she helped more than 2,000 local homeowners receive life-changing advice through the 888-995-HOME mortgage foreclosure prevention program.
+Alexis is responsible for creating breakthrough programs for major consumer brands.
+She has provided communications counsel for leading companies such as Coca-Cola, Toyota, Lexus and Pfizer.
+For Coca-Cola, she led nearly 100 campaigns including the launch of the innovative Fridge Pack.
+Her work with Cracker Barrel Old Country Store established the first-ever scholarship for history students at Spelman College, which will impact deserving students for years to come.
+In addition, she has helped to improve relationships between Toyota and multicultural media, influencers and communities.